-Asia Pacific has both a strong international and domestic tourism market.
+The setback and outlook on the industryThe Asia-Pacific region has both a strong international and domestic tourism market.
 Throughout recent years, in connection with developing economies there has been an emergence of a growing middle class.
-Therefore, citizens of the Asia Pacific region have higher levels of disposable income which could theoretically be used to travel.
-Thus, the Asia Pacific region has experienced increased growth of domestic tourist arrivals.
-Domestic tourism expenditure was especially prominent in 2019, in which it reached significantly high levels.
+Therefore, citizens of the Asia-Pacific region have higher levels of disposable income which could theoretically be used to travel.
+Thus, the Asia-Pacific region has experienced increased growth of domestic tourist arrivals.

-However, unprecedented events have led to huge blows to the tourism sectors throughout the entire Asia Pacific region.
-The outbreak of COVID-19 in Wuhan in December 2019 stunted tourist arrivals.
-Chinese tourists accounted for over 60 million of the tourist arrivals in 2018.
-Thus, many countries, such as Thailand, who are dependent on Chinese tourism have been impacted greatly.
-During this period of instability, it was thought that in order for Asia Pacific to maintain a strong hold on the tourism market, the region must rebalance its tourism industry so that it is not heavily reliant on Chinese tourism.
-Alongside unanticipated societal problems, the Asia Pacific region has faced challenges with its environmental sustainability.
+However, unprecedented events have led to huge blows to the tourism sectors throughout the entire Asia-Pacific region.
+The outbreak of COVID-19 stunted tourist arrivals.
+Many countries, such as Thailand, who are dependent on Chinese tourism have been impacted greatly.
+During the initial year of the pandemic, the tourism industry shrank worldwide due to restricting regulations.
+In the past year of 2021, many regions saw an increase in tourist arrivals as border closures and regulations loosened up.
+However, the international tourism in the Asia-Pacific region continued to decline as the complete border closures persisted.
+Alongside the low visitor numbers, the Asia-Pacific region has faced challenges with its environmental sustainability.
 Therefore, if the region is to continue to excel in both international and domestic tourism, it may need to adapt its approach to environmentally sustainable travel.